2025–26 Rayo Vallecano season

-The 2025–26 Rayo Vallecano season is the club's 5th consecutive season in the top flight.
-In addition to the domestic league, Rayo Vallecano will participate in this season's edition of the Copa del Rey, and the UEFA Conference League, respectively.
-The season covers the period from 1 July 2025, until 30 June 2026.
+The 2025–26 season was the 102nd season in the history of Rayo Vallecano, and the club's fifth consecutive season in La Liga.
+In addition to the domestic league, the club participated in the Copa del Rey and the UEFA Conference League, reaching the final of the latter competition.
+The season covers the period from 1 July 2025 to 30 June 2026.

+Summary

+Rayo Vallecano reached the final of the 2025–26 UEFA Conference League.